 Sport-by-sport look at the impact of the coronavirus outbreak

-The Premier League, Guinness Six Nations and Formula One have all postponed fixtures.
+The Premier League and EFL have postponed all fixtures until next month.

 The coronavirus outbreak continues to have an impact on the sporting schedule as some of 2020’s biggest events come into view.